jpegleg/k3s-dragon-eggs/README.md

   - action: Allow

 ```
-With the example added, nodes in the cluster tagged with the role 'workstation' by the control plane have "global" access to anything outbound but nothing inbound.
+With the example added, nodes in the cluster tagged with the role 'workstation' by the control plane have "global" access to anything outbound but nothing inbound... except that we have a rule at the same level "0" that allows specific ports, which will then override the ingress Deny.
+As long as the global allow and the global deny rules are also included, they will still be in effect.

 Note: sometimes changes to rules will not immediately update a node during runtime.
 Reboot the node to kick on the modification.